Plantlife: The Back from the Brink programme

 Plantlife's "Back from the Brink" programme was initiated in 1991.
 Its intention was to focus conservation efforts on some of the rarest plant species in Britain.
 It initially concentrated on vascular plants but was extended to cover non-vascular ("lower") plants and fungi.
-As of 2006, 101 species are covered by the programme.
+As of 2006, 101 species were covered by the programme.
 The programme included survey work to establish information about populations of these species, monitoring of populations to identify change over time and the factors relating to this, research into ecological requirements of the species, and site management work aimed at maintaining or restoring habitat conditions suitable for these species.

 Since 2008 the programme has gradually expanded to include a much larger list of species, this is in response to the publication of both the UK Red List and UK Biodiversity Action Plan.
 To effectively deliver conservation of an ever expanding list of rare species the work will be directed at habitats, where it is hoped that suites of species will respond.